MAGRATHEA: an open-source spherical symmetric planet interior structure code: Test problems and utility

 \subsection{Ternary diagram}

 In Section \ref{sec:eoslist}, we show mass-radius relationships for single-layer planets.
 However, these relationships are not unique when considering a planet with three or more layers.
 For a three-layer planet, ternary diagrams provide a way to visualize the radius parameter space for a planet with a certain mass (conversely we could show the various masses for a certain radius).
-The axes depict the percentages of mass in the three layers---core, mantle, water---on an equilateral triangle.
 Ternary diagrams have been used for exoplanet interiors in \citet{Valencia2007tern}, \citet{Rogers2010}, \citet{Madhusudhan2012}, \citet{Brugger2016}, \citet{Neil2020}, and \citet{Acuna2021}.

+The location of a point on the equilateral triangle is given by the percentages of mass in the three layers---core, mantle, and water.
+The three coordinates add to a constant 100\%.
+Since axes are interchangeable, we decide to use the same representation as \citet{Zeng2008}.
+With this orientation the core to mantle ratio increases along the bottom axes and the water percentage increases perpendicular to the bottom axis.

 We include with \magra, a ternary plotting python script that uses python-ternary by \citet{ternaryplot}.
 To run 5151 planets with integer percentages of mass in each layer we use \magra's bulk input mode (\textit{input\_mode=6}).
 This function requires an input file that contains each planet's total mass and the mass fraction of core, mantle, and hydrosphere.
 Any mass not allocated to a layer is put into an atmosphere layer.